dieperid/calendar/README.md

 # calendar
 C program to show a calendar on the linux terminal
-> The "myNotes" file it's the documentation  that i taked when i was learning C.
+> The "myNotes.md" file it's the documentation i took when i was learning C.
 > The file is in french.

 ## How to use it